 “station” means an area served by one valve or by a set of valves that operate simultaneously.

+“subsurface irrigation” means irrigation placed either under the soil or under the mulch on top of the soil.

 “swing joint” means an irrigation component that provides a flexible, leak-free connection between the emission device and lateral pipeline to allow movement in any direction and to prevent equipment damage.